What is shadowing?

 How has shadowing been implemented across the UK?

 There are no nationally agreed contractual arrangements in England for the employment of doctors undertaking FY1 shadowing.
-Trusts make payments for shadowing in three main ways:
+Trusts can now make payments for shadowing in two main ways:

 - stand alone contract; and